fossadev/fossabot-docs/docs/variables/ffzemotes.md

 #### Error Output

-* In case a user has no currently enabled FFZ emotes, returns the following:
+* In case a user has no currently enabled FrankerFaceZ emotes, returns the following:

     ```
     [Error: FrankerFaceZ API returned an error.]